 What’s the best way to make $$$ on the road?

 Prostitution!
 But if that fails, Teaching English as a Foreign Language (TEFL) is a bloody good idea.
 You don’t even need to speak the language of the people you’re teaching, or English for that matter!
 They’ll stop somewhere for a few months, teach, then move on somewhere else.
-Sounds like a bloody good laugh to me.
+Sounds like a bloody good larf to me.

 How can I make money as I travel out of YouTube?

-Be more sexy.
+First up, try to be more sexy.
 YouTube pay out $1 for every 1000 unique views that you get (so you can’t just blag it by using a auto-refresh program – bah!).
 BUT you have to be a YouTube partner to get the dosh: this is the tricky bit – they won’t ask you to be a partner until you’ve got like 100,000 views or something, and you can’t get the money for the views that you received before becoming a partner.